nkrusch/nkrusch.github.io/index.md

 ## Research

 I work with Clément Aubert, [Thomas Seiller][TS] and [Thomas Rubiano][TR] on the [StATyCC project][STATYCC].
 StATyCC stands for "Static Analyses of Program
-Flows: Types and Certificate for Complexity".
+Flows: Types and Certificates for Complexity".
 The project aims at providing new static analysis tools based on theoretical results from Implicit Computational Complexity.

-`pymwp` is an implementation of MWP analysis on C code in Python.<br/>
+- `pymwp` is an implementation of MWP analysis on C code in Python.<br/>
 [source code](https://github.com/statycc/pymwp)
 | [documentation](https://statycc.github.io/pymwp/)
 | [demo](https://statycc.github.io/pymwp/demo/)